 Our Fitz Brut and Reserve tiers of sparkling are both made in the traditional method.
 What sets them apart is both bottle-aging and approach.
 Our sparkling wines also mirror the philosophy of the grower Champagnes of France, where the wines are made only from grapes grown on the maker's estates and from a single vintage.

 Fitz Brut is our signature Cuvée, which is a French term for blend.
-Ours is made with a combination of Pinot Noir and Chardonnay, and as of 2015, a hint of Meunier.
+Our first vintages were made with a combination of Pinot Noir and Chardonnay, but as of 2015, also a hint of Meunier.

 We take a vintage approach to our Brut much like the grower Champagnes of France where we adjust the blend percentages from vintage to vintage and strive to evoke a clear statement on the year, terroir and people who contributed to the wine’s development.
 Fitz Brut spends no less than 24 months aging on lees.

-At present, we have two Fitz Reserve Sparkling Wines resting in our cave: a Blanc de Blancs and a Sparkling Rosé.
-The Blanc de Blancs is made with 100% estate grown Chardonnay, and the Sparkling Rosé is comprised of 100% Pinot Noir.
+At present, we have three Fitz Reserve Sparkling Wines: a Blanc de Blancs, a Blanc de Noir and a Sparkling Rosé.
+The Blanc de Blancs is made with 100% estate grown Chardonnay, the Blanc de Noir is made with 100% estate grown Pinot Noir and the Sparkling Rosé is comprised of 100% estate grown Pinot Noir.

-Each is made with the same vintage-specific philosophy as the Brut where showcasing the style of the year will prevail over the Champagne approach of blending for uniformity.
+Each is made with the same vintage-specific philosophy as the Brut where showcasing the style of the year will prevail over the Champagne region's approach to blending for uniformity.
 We chose to evoke the uniqueness of time and place in each vintage.
-Our Reserve Sparkling Wines spends no less than 36 months aging on lees.
+Our Reserve Sparkling Wines spend no less than 36 months aging on lees.